poole/hyde/docs/writing.md

 **NOTE**: For an introduction to markdown in general, see [Mastering Markdown][mm] and [kramdown Syntax][ksyn].
 {:.message}

-## Table of Contents
-{:.no_toc}
-0. this unordered seed list will be replaced by toc as unordered list {:toc}
+1. this list will be replaced by the table of contents {:toc}

 ## A word on building speeds